 Do you want to spend quality time while staying in Latvia?
 If yes, then learn about Latvian culture and explore more about Latvian people, popular traditions, and their rich heritage.

 You can use the Ling app to understand this language quickly.
-Because Latvia has a large Russian community, some people of Latvia also speak Russian frequently.
+Because Latvia has a large Russian community, some people in Latvia also speak Russian frequently.

 Latvians do not require a great deal of background information because of their low-context communication culture.
 In Latvian society, sometimes over-explaining is considered annoying.
 It is preferable to be highly relevant to the task at hand while asking questions.

 Latvian Flag – A National Identity Of Latvia

 The Latvian flag was used by independent Latvia from 1918 when the Soviet Union invaded the country after world war ii.
 During Soviet rule, its use was prohibited.
 The Latvian government re-adopted the classic red-white-red flag in 1990, just before the country regained independence after the Soviet era.

 Culture Of Latvia – Facts About Its Cultural Heritage

 Latvia is gifted with beautiful nature and a sense of natural peace.
 More wild wolves roam the country than the rest of northern Europe.
 Numerous lakes, white beaches, grasslands, rivers, and beautiful pine woods make the Latvian countryside beautiful.

 Latvia offers a rich heritage through its castles, manor homes, cathedrals, and architectural treasures.
 One can find beautiful pieces of art, museums, and world-class Latvian music and folk songs here.
 Latvian folklore, dance, poetry, cuisines, and traditional Latvian dress are closely linked to the culture and lively folk festivals.